 While eating at the square is amazing, be very careful as some of the food stalls prey off of unsuspecting tourists.
 They’ll bring you extra plates of food and say it’s complimentary.
 But at the end of the meal they will stick you with a huge bill including all of the ‘complimentary food’.
 Unless it’s olives and bread (customary in Morocco) don’t let the vendors leave anything you didn’t order on your table.

-Shop at the souk
+Shop at the Souk

 After filling your stomach, if it’s early enough, you can proceed to shop at the souk (they usually close around 8-9 PM).
 There are plenty of souks around Jemaa el Fna square, so you won’t miss them.
-Even if you’re not planning on buying anything, wondering around busy market streets of the souk is an experience itself.
+Even if you’re not planning on buying anything, wandering around busy market streets of the souk is an experience itself.

 I definitely recommend buying some aromatic spices, especially saffron, as it’s way cheaper than anywhere else.
 If you like antiques and traditional decor, you might want to bring home a Moroccan lamp or a Berber rug.
 Don’t forget to haggle – you won’t be able to buy anything without haggling in Morocco!